uber/baseweb/src/button/README.md

 * `$kind: 'primary' | 'secondary' | 'tertiary' | 'minimal'`
 * `$theme: theme`

-## Dependencies

-None.

 ## Accessibility

-How can this component be used via keyboard controls?
+* How can this component be used via keyboard controls?
-What are the accessibility best practices for this component (aria-\*, role, etc.)
+* What are the accessibility best practices for this component (aria-\*, role, etc.)